sqianglan/ImageSpliter/README.md

 # ImageSpliter Macro: Processing with Better UI

-This is an ImageJ macro (`Processing with better UI_fixed.ijm`) for batch processing and splitting multi-dimensional microscopy image files (such as Leica `.lif`, Zeiss `.zvi`, and `.tif`).
-The macro is designed to streamline the workflow for researchers working with multi-channel, multi-series image data.
+This is an ImageJ macro (`Processing with better UI_fixed.ijm`) for batch processing and splitting multi-dimensional microscopy image files, such as Leica `.lif`, Zeiss `.zvi`, and `.tif`.
+The macro is designed to streamline workflows for researchers working with multi-channel, multi-series image data.

-The orignal purpose is to deal with compact Leica Project file (.lif),and save each image into a separted .tif file for later imaging analysis usage.
-It would avoild managing huge .lif file.
-It should work for other image format that compatabile with Bio-Formats plugin.
-ONly .zvi and .tif file have been tested in my Mac laptop
+The original purpose of this macro is to process compact Leica Project files (`.lif`) and save each image as a separate `.tif` file for downstream analysis, avoiding the need to manage large `.lif` files.
+It should also work with other image formats compatible with the Bio-Formats plugin.
+This macro has been tested with `.zvi` and `.tif` files on a MacBook Pro (M4 Pro, macOS Sequoia).

+This project was inspired by discussions on image.sc, and the final script was optimized with the help of Cursor.

 ## Main Features
 - **Batch Processing:** Process all compatible files in a selected directory (and subdirectories).